Phoosha/talks-container/03_advanced/README.md

    ~~~
 4. Observe how the application does _not_ crash if you open http://localhost:8080
 5. Stop the container using _Ctrl+C_
-6. Take a look at what an image consists of from Docker's point of view
+6. Take a look at what this new image consists of from Docker's point of view
    ~~~sh
    docker inspect pickyapp:03_advanced
    ~~~
-7. Change the image the application serves
+7. Change the image the application serves _without_ building a new container image
    ~~~sh
    docker run --rm -p 8080:8080 -v $(pwd)/data:/srv/data pickyapp:03_advanced -f /srv/data/fish.jpg
    ~~~